Rodger Kamenetz: Jewish-Buddhist dialogue

 Schocken/Nextbook Press published Burnt Books in 2010 in its Jewish Encounters series.
 It is a dual biography of Rabbi Nachman of Bratslav and Franz Kafka that finds surprising commonalities in their writings and engages kabbalah as a form of modern literature.

 Natural dreamwork

 In fall 2007, Harper One published The History of Last Night's Dream which examines the spiritual possibilities of dreaming from Genesis to now.
 Oprah Winfrey interviewed the author about the book in a two-part XM radio broadcast in her Soul Series in August 2008.
-The material is now available as a podcast.
 Since that time Kamenetz has been instrumental in shaping and articulating Natural Dreamwork a phenomenological approach focused on strong feelings held by the images in dreams.